torvalds/linux/Documentation/userspace-api/ioctl/hdio.rst

 November, 2004

 This document attempts to describe the ioctl(2) calls supported by the HD/IDE layer.
-These are by-and-large implemented (as of Linux 5.11) drivers/ata/libata-scsi.c.
+These are by-and-large implemented (as of GNU/Linux 5.11) drivers/ata/libata-scsi.c.

 ioctl values are listed in <linux/hdreg.h>.
 As of this writing, they